philgentric/klik/README.md

 Klik never modifies a file, it only creates folders when you ask and enables you to move files from folder to folder.

-# Safety
+# Safe

 Klik features a crash-resistant undo capability: actions are stored in a file allowing to undo any action, even after a crash, even for multiple files or folder.

 Klik never deletes a file without asking you for confirmation.
-In Klik, "delete" actually means moving the file into the (klik) "trash" folder (down in .klik)
+In Klik, "delete" actually means moving the file into the (klik) "trash" folder

 There are 3 ways to recover a deleted or accidentally moved (moved,but you did not know where) file or folder: (1) use the undo menu item (2) Use klik search!
 (3) visit the "trash" folder using klik (press the top right button) (4) visit the trash folder using your favorite file manager...
 Only clearing the "trash" folder is final, and you will be asked for confirmation.
 If you move a file into a folder where there is already a file with the same name, it is renamed with a postfix.
 When you have duplicates, and you merge by moving files, Klik will detect identical files with the same name and move the redundant copy into the trash folder.

+All Klik data stored on your disk is located in your home folder in a folder named '.klik' (warning for beginners: files and folders which names start with '.' are invisible by default ;-), this includes the trash, all caches and face recognition data.

-# Numerous formats supported
+# Most image formats supported

-Klik supports all major image & video file formats, as well as PDF (makes icons). (also broad format support for the music player)
+Klik supports all major image & video file formats, as well as PDF (makes icons for PDF files).

 Klik browser window displays icons for still images, animated gifs are displayed animated, PDF documents are displayed as a icon-size image of the first page, movies are displayed as a few second of animated gif (this feature requires to have ffmpeg installed, the length of the animated gif can be changed in 'preferences').